Cystic Fibrosis Research

 The NHLBI is supporting research on new genetic therapies to treat cystic fibrosis.
 For example, researchers are studying state-of-the-art gene delivery tools and technologies that may be better at delivering a corrected gene to lung cells.
 Researchers are also working on better methods to improve genetic therapies in the laboratory before moving to clinical trials.

-Through the NIH Common Fund Somatic Cell Genome Editing (SCGE) Program, the NHLBI supports studies that explore new genetic therapy approaches to repair the CF gene, among others.
+Through the NIH Common Fund Somatic Cell Genome Editing (SCGE) program, the NHLBI supports studies that explore new genetic therapy approaches to repair the cystic fibrosis gene, among others.

-- A research program is developing combinatorial non-viral and viral CRISPR delivery for lung diseases.
-These studies focus on efficiently targeting gene editing tools to diseased lung cells in people who have cystic fibrosis.
+- Gene editing for cystic fibrosis: A research program is developing combinatorial nonviral and viral CRISPR delivery for lung diseases.
+These studies focus on efficiently targeting gene editing tools to diseased lung cells in people with cystic fibrosis.

-To identify research barriers and challenges to using gene editing as a means to cure cystic fibrosis, the NHLBI participated in a joint workshop with the Cystic Fibrosis Foundation in 2018.
-The institute also participated in a 2020 virtual workshop to discuss challenges and opportunities that could be addressed in a potential second phase of the SCGE program.
+In 2020, the NHLBI participated in a virtual workshop to discuss challenges and opportunities that could be addressed in the second phase of the SCGE program.

-- The NHLBI supports research for new molecular therapies, including gene editing.
+- Molecular targets to treat cystic fibrosis: The NHLBI supports research for new molecular therapies, including gene editing.
 Molecular therapies have helped restore the CFTR protein function for some but not all people with cystic fibrosis.
-New research uses airway cells and animal models to look for more ways to prevent and treat this condition.
+New research uses airway cells and animal models to find more ways to prevent and treat this condition.

-Find more NHLBI-funded studies on gene editing and cystic fibrosis at NIH RePORTER.
+Find more NHLBI-funded studies on gene editing and cystic fibrosis at the NIH RePORTER.

-Current research on understanding the causes of cystic fibrosis
+Current research on understanding the biology of cystic fibrosis

-- Scientists are using a cystic fibrosis animal model to study the origins of cystic fibrosis airway disease.
+- Origins of disease: Scientists are using a cystic fibrosis animal model to study the origins of cystic fibrosis airway disease.
 Researchers hope this will help speed up the development of new treatments for early lung disease.

-Find more NHLBI-funded studies on the causes of cystic fibrosis at NIH RePORTER.
+Find more NHLBI-funded studies on the causes of cystic fibrosis at the NIH RePORTER.

 Cystic fibrosis research labs at the NHLBI

-The Division of Intramural Research, which includes investigators from the Pulmonary Branch, is actively engaged in the study of cystic fibrosis.
+The Division of Intramural Research, which includes investigators from the Critical Care Medicine and Pulmonary Branch, is actively engaged in the study of cystic fibrosis.

 Related cystic fibrosis programs